Scotland: Three new caps to face South Africa

 Injury-hit Scotland have named three new caps - Peter Murchie, Tim Swinson and Tommy Seymour - for Saturday's match against South Africa.

-Six debutants played in last weekend's 27-17 defeat by Samoa and the latest trio come as coach Scott Johnson makes seven changes to his side.
+Six debutants played in last weekend's and the latest trio come as coach Scott Johnson makes seven changes to his side.

 Ruaridh Jackson returns at fly-half, Scott Lawson is at hooker, with Ryan Wilson at openside.

 Swinson forms a new combination, locking with Jim Hamilton.

 Hamilton and Wilson had been on the bench against Samoa.